dpmerrell/TrialMDP/README.md

 ![build and test](https://github.com/dpmerrell/blockRARopt/workflows/build_and_test/badge.svg)

-# blockRARopt
+# Trial MDP

-An optimization solver for block RAR RCT design -- all wrapped up in an R package.
+An optimization solver for adaptive multistage trial design, implemented in C++ and wrapped in an R package.

 [See these Google slides for more information.](https://docs.google.com/presentation/d/15oAJu6PEweWosXLDnaXX5xcuBJHCEPyHMZB1zDjJXd0/edit?usp=sharing)